 There are a boatload of rules posted that should make it safe and enjoyable for everyone … though, on the day we went no one was enforcing the rules!
 But it was still a nice place, and a great idea, and everyone seemed to be having fun.

 I think the sign said there was no lifeguard on duty, but it looked to me like there were 2 located in opposite corners of the decking.
+About 5 ft deep in the deep end and got a little shallower to about 3.5 ft.
 There was some sand and some sea grass on the bottom of the pool area.
 It didn’t look like there was anything sharp that would be a problem for bare feet.

 We went during a "winter weekend", so there were very few people there.
 But I imagine that you should expect many more people to be there during the summer months!